SoftwareAG/c8y-docs/src/documents/guides/reference/users.html.md

        "next" : "[URL to next page]"
     }

-Returned pages of users are sorted by username in ascending order.
+Users in the response are sorted by username in ascending order.

 #### Search parameters for User Collection

-Users can be filter by following parameters:
+Users can be filtered by following parameters:

 - username - prefix or full username
 - groups - numeric group identifiers separated by commas; result will contain only users which belong to at least one of specified groups
 - owner - exact username
 - onlyDevices - boolean flag.
-If set for "true", result will contain only users, which devices use to communicate with Cumulocity Platform.
+If set to "true", result will contain only users created during bootstrap process (starting with "device_").
-If flag is absent the result will not contain device users.
+ If flag is absent (or false) the result will not contain "device_" users.

-Additional flag "withSubusersCount" - if set for "true", then each of returned users will contain additional field "subusersCount", number of direct subusers (users with corresponding "owner").
+Additional flag "withSubusersCount" - if set to "true", then each of returned users will contain additional field "subusersCount" - number of direct subusers (users with corresponding "owner").

-Example request: retrieve users, which username starts with "js", and belong to group 2, 3 or 4, and the owner is "admin", and is not device user.
+Example request: retrieve users, where username starts with "js", and every user belongs to one of the groups 2, 3 or 4, and the owner is "admin", and is not a device user.

     GET /user/<<tenant>>/users?username=js&groups=2,3,4&owner=admin&withSubusersCount=true
     Host: [hostname]